 &lt;sup>d A declination statement is a tool used by HCEs to improve HCP immunization rates.
 It is a written document that may state the rationale for influenza immunization, promote HCP and patient safety, and dispel misconceptions about influenza and the influenza vaccine.
-It provides the HCP an opportunity to opt out of immunization for a stated reason, and is signed by the HCPhealth.
+It provides the HCP an opportunity to opt out of immunization for a stated reason, and is signed by the HCP.

+Comprehensive training required under the Occupational Safety and Health Administration (OSHA) Blood-borne Pathogens (BBP) standard has contributed to increasing hepatitis B vaccination rates and reducing hepatitis B cases among HCP from 17,000 a year to less than 400 based on a 1995 study [42].
+A similar comprehensive educational approach may also contribute to improving influenza vaccination coverage.

+It is important that educational materials are appropriate in content and vocabulary for the educational level, literacy, and language of targeted HCP.
+HCP should be educated regarding the benefits of influenza vaccination and the potential health consequences of influenza illness for themselves and their patients; the epidemiology and modes of transmission; diagnosis; treatment; and non-vaccine infection prevention strategies, in accordance with their level of responsibility in preventing health care-associated influenza [26, 38].
+The completion of required education must be monitored and enforced by the health care facility staff and compliance with education should be tracked in conjunction with vaccination rates.

-1 2 Conclusion 3 Annual influenza vaccination is the most effective strategy for preventing influenza, 4 especially when provided as a component of a comprehensive influenza vaccination program 5 and influenza prevention program.
-A comprehensive influenza vaccination program should 6 be multifaceted, consider known barriers to immunization, and provide for substantial 7 education and training on influenza regarding both the benefits and risks of receiving 8 influenza vaccination.
-As with Recommendation 1, the implementation of a comprehensive 9 influenza vaccination program can improve HCP vaccination rates.
-10 11 The HCPIVS believes that the best practices for vaccinating HCP are for HCE and facilities 12 to integrate influenza vaccination programs into their existing infection prevention or 13 occupational health programs.
-To implement these best practices, HCE will need to prioritize 14 building capacity for a comprehensive influenza vaccination program within the context of 15 their overall infection prevention programs and assess which mechanisms, or combination of 16 mechanisms, are appropriate for their particular institution and workforce.
-17 18 A comprehensive influenza vaccination program should be only one component of a multi- 19 component influenza prevention program.
-Each HCE should implement as many components 20 as is applicable to protect both patients and HCP against influenza infection.
-HCE and 21 facilities should involve HCP, managers, and professional staff in the planning, 22 implementation, and evaluation of their programs in order to improve quality and increase 23 the opportunity for program success.
-Factors to consider include the content and delivery of 24 infection prevention education, HCP access to vaccination, involvement of senior leadership, 25 local community variables and how other health care settings have obtained Healthy People 26 2020 goals.
-27 28 Recommendation 29 The HCPIVS recommends that HCE and facilities integrate influenza vaccination 30 programs into their existing infection prevention or occupational health programs.
-31 HCPIVS also recommends that the ASH assure that this recommendation is 32 implemented in HHS facilities and services (including the Public Health Service, HHS 33 staff, and Federally Qualified Health Centers) and strongly urge all HCE and facilities 34 to do the same.
-35 36 3.
-Measuring and Reporting HCP Influenza Vaccination Coverage 37 38 Findings 39
+Annual influenza vaccination is the most effective strategy for preventing influenza, especially when provided as a component of a comprehensive influenza vaccination program and influenza prevention program.
+A comprehensive influenza vaccination program should be multifaceted, consider known barriers to immunization, and provide for substantial education and training on influenza regarding both the benefits and risks of receiving influenza vaccination.
+As with Recommendation 1, the implementation of a comprehensive influenza vaccination program can improve HCP vaccination rates.

+The NVAC believes that the best practices for vaccinating HCP are for HCE and facilities to integrate influenza vaccination programs into their existing infection prevention or occupational health programs.
+To implement these best practices, HCE will need to prioritize building capacity for a comprehensive influenza vaccination program within the context of their overall infection prevention programs and assess which mechanisms, or combination of mechanisms, are appropriate for their particular institution and workforce.

+A comprehensive influenza vaccination program should be only one component of a multi-component influenza prevention program.
+Each HCE should implement as many components as is applicable to protect both patients and HCP against influenza infection.
+HCE and facilities should involve HCP, managers, and professional staff in the planning, implementation, and evaluation of their programs in order to improve quality and increase the opportunity for program success.
+Factors to consider include the content and delivery of infection prevention education, HCP access to vaccination, involvement of senior leadership, local community variables, and how other health care settings have met Healthy People 2020 goals.

+NVAC recommends that HCE and facilities integrate influenza vaccination programs into their existing infection prevention programs or occupational health programs.
+NVAC also recommends that the ASH assure that this recommendation is implemented in HHS facilities and services (including the Public Health Service, HHS staff and Federally Qualified Health Centers) and strongly urges all HCE and facilities to do the same.

+3. Measuring and Reporting HCP Influenza Vaccination Coverage